Drusciliana/ASCII-Joy/README.md

 		- You may still be considered in the party by the game if everyone leaves and you don't, so may still see it.
 Weird game.
 		- The Zone Name will still remain.

-    player - Do you want to see your own Health, TP, Mana, and Pet Info? (if should you have one)
+    player - Do you want to see your own Health, TP, Mana, and Pet Info? (if you have one)

     zilda - See some hearts from some other game to represent your health.
 (Thanks to Solentus for this idea.)